RosannaGreco/vision-and-perception-project/ReadMe.txt

 created and show the corresponding prediction and the ground truth.

 Some of the models we trained are available in the Models Folder.
-But it is also possible to train the nets again using the training.py file, which uses the functions defined in Train.py
+But it is also possible to train the nets again using the training.py file, which uses the functions defined in Train.py.
+The models can be trained in this way:

+$ python3 training.py -first true

+$ python3 training.py -second true

+$ python3 training.py -third true

 In the Train.py script there are also commented lines testing a different kind of loss.
 For the second classification, we obtained the best results using Negative Log Likelihood loss,